Learn to make the Gud Ka Halwa recipe, (delicious Sooji Halwa recipe) in today’s step-by-step blog post

 Also, as I had promised in my earlier post, we are starting with Kalimirch by Smita and Smita’s recipe Marathi from today.
-So, for these two reasons, I am pretty sure you would agree, no other recipe would have suited the occasion.
+So, for these two reasons, I am pretty sure you would agree, that no other recipe would have suited the occasion.
 The recipe is too simple but really shines in its simplicity.
-I would recommend get some authentic Ghee if you could (getting flavorful and aromatic ghee is a task now a days) and be liberal with its usage.
+I would recommend getting some authentic Ghee if you could (getting flavorful and aromatic ghee is a task nowadays) and being liberal with its usage.
 If you are on diet, make this Halwa on your cheat days.
 That should save you from the guilt 😀

 So, my lovely friends, here we go again with a simple yet insanely delicious (I made it twice since last week and finished off an entire bowl) Halwa recipe.

 Learn how to make Gud Ka Halwa on both our channels